-Clubs/venues taking part in Track and Trace will need to be aware that:
+Clubs/venues collecting data for Test and Trace will need to be aware that:

-- Data should only be retained for as long as it is needed and can ONLY be used for the purposes for which it is collected (i.e. contact tracing).
-Government advice suggests a data retention period of 21 days - to cover a 14 day COVID-19 incubation period plus an additional 7 days to allow time for testing and tracing.
+- Data should retained only for as long as it is needed and can ONLY be used for the purposes for which it is collected (i.e. contact tracing).
+Government advice suggests a data retention period of 21 days (to cover a 14 day COVID-19 incubation period plus an additional 7 days to allow time for testing and tracing).
 Once this period has elapsed, data should be securely destroyed.